-Many contractors will choose a more cost-effective bitumen flashing which is made from petroleum and asphalt.
+Many contractors will choose a more cost-effective bitumen flashing, which is made from petroleum and asphalt.
 However, it will dry out over time, reducing the effectiveness of flashing.

 The next step up would be butyl adhesive technology, but not all butyls are created equal.
-While most butyl products bond better to difficult substrates than modified bitumen and can be peeled off and adjusted during installation, it is important to look carefully at the temperature range.
+While most butyl rubber products bond better to difficult substrates than modified bitumen and can be peeled off and adjusted during installation, it is crucial to look carefully at the temperature range.
 Some butyl adhesives are modified and stay more flexible in cold weather and more stable at high temperatures.

-Cold Weather.
 Temperature plays a key role in choosing the right flashing tape.
-In general, the modified-bitumen products do not work well in cold weather.
+In general, modified-bitumen products do not work well in cold weather.
 Most become less sticky at around 50°F and will not stick well below about 40°F. A butyl-based (better) or acrylic-based (best) product is the better choice for cold weather.

 To obtain good results and maintain warranty coverage, it is critical to follow the manufacturer’s installation instructions.
-These vary from product to product, but generally they address the same issues: installation techniques, application temperatures and compatibility with substrates as well as surrounding materials that come into contact with the membrane.
+These vary from product to product, but generally, they address the same issues: installation techniques, application temperatures and compatibility with substrates as well as surrounding materials that come into contact with the membrane.

 Choosing and Installing Flashing Tape with Windows and Doors

 Sounds easy enough, but there’s not one single “correct” way.
-Guidelines will vary between manufacturers, making a contractor’s job that much more difficult.
+Guidelines vary between manufacturers, making a contractor’s job that much more difficult.
 When in doubt, though, follow the manufacturer’s instructions.
 The International Residential Code (R613.1) requires windows to be “installed and flashed according to manufacturers’ instructions.”
 If there’s ever a problem, you’ve done what was required by the building code.

 The folks at Fine Homebuilding give a fantastic tutorial here: Installing and Flashing Windows Correctly